westlake-repl/MicroLens/README.md

 # Video Understanding Meets Recommender Systems

 <div align=center><img src="https://github.com/westlake-repl/MicroLens/blob/master/Results/video_meets_rs.png"/></div>

-# Kind Reminder

-Note that you should not perform secondary processing on the dataset provided in this paper and offer a new download.
-If you need to do so, we encourage you to open source only the code for data processing and cite our work for data downloading and local processing.

 # News
 #### The laboratory is hiring research assistants, interns, doctoral students, and postdoctoral researchers.
 Please contact the corresponding author for details.